Jo-R/xstate-playing-around/README.md

-A project to have a go with xstate.
+A mini login flow project to try x-state out